astrieanna/TypeCheck.jl/README.md

 end
 ~~~

-and correctly not complain about:
+It will correctly not complain about:
 ~~~
 function foo()
   x::Int = 4